Miller Analogies Test: Content and use

-Unlike analogies found on past editions of the GRE and the SAT, the MAT's analogies demand a broad knowledge of Western culture, testing subjects such as science, music, literature, philosophy, mathematics, art, and history.
-Thus, exemplary success on the MAT requires more than a nuanced and cultivated vocabulary.
+Unlike analogies found on past editions of the GRE and the SAT, the MAT's analogies demanded a broad knowledge of Western culture, testing subjects such as science, music, literature, philosophy, mathematics, art, and history.
+Thus, exemplary success on the MAT required more than a nuanced and cultivated vocabulary.

 Format and scoring

-In the fall of 2004, the exam became computerized; the MAT is now solely a computer-based test (CBT).
+In the fall of 2004, the exam became computerized.

-Out of the 120 questions, only 100 count in the test-taker's score.
-The remaining 20 questions are experimental.
-There is no way for test-takers to identify any of the 20 experimental questions on a given test form, as the two types of questions are intermingled.
+Out of the 120 questions, only 100 counted in the test-taker's score.
+The remaining 20 questions were experimental.
+There was no way for test-takers to identify any of the 20 experimental questions on a given test form, as the two types of questions are intermingled.

-Tests taken before October 2004 were scored simply by the number of questions the test-taker answered correctly, with a range from 0-100.
-Scores using this metric have historically been known as "raw" scores.
+Tests taken before October 2004 were scored simply by the number of questions the test-taker answered correctly, with a range from 0–100.
+Scores using this metric have historically been known as raw scores.

-Tests taken in October 2004 or later have a score range from 200 to 600.
-The median score is 400, with a standard deviation of 25 points.
-These scores, based on a normal curve, are known as "scaled" scores.
-Because of their grounding in this model, scaled MAT scores of 500-600 are extremely rare, as they would be more than four standard deviations above the norm of 400.
+Tests taken in October 2004 or later had a score range from 200 to 600.
+The median score was 400, with a standard deviation of 25 points.
+These scores, based on a normal curve, are known as scaled scores.
+Because of their grounding in this model, scaled MAT scores of 500-600 were extremely rare, as they would have been more than four standard deviations above the norm of 400.

-Percentile ranks are also provided along with the official score report.
-Test-takers receive an overall percentile rank as well as a percentile rank within their intended graduate school discipline.
+Percentile ranks were also provided along with the official score report.
+Test-takers received an overall percentile rank as well as a percentile rank within their intended graduate school discipline.

 The Miller Analogies Test used to be accepted by American Mensa, and still is by Intertel, the Triple Nine Society, the International Society for Philosophical Enquiry and the Prometheus Society for its admission requirements.
 Intertel requires a raw score of 74 on the "old" MAT, or a score at the 99th percentile on the modern one.
 The ISPE and the Triple Nine Society require at least a raw score of 85 on the "old" MAT, and at least 472 on the modern one.
 The Prometheus Society requires at least a raw score of 98 on the "old" MAT, and at least 500 on the modern one.